-Then work backwards
+Then work backward

-Once I have my yearly goals list setup, then I go to my quarterly goals list.
+Once I have my yearly goals list set up, then I go to my quarterly goals list.
 These are the projects that I’m working on in the next 12 weeks or so to get closer to my yearly goal.

 Each project for the quarter then gets its own card.